hexa-org/policy-orchestrator/README.md

 ![Hexa Demo Architecture](docs/img/Hexa-Demo-Architecture.svg "hexa demo architecture")

-The current demo deployment infrastructure can be found at this [link](infrastructure/README.md).

 ## Getting involved

 Here are a few links for those interested in contributing to the Hexa project.